hwdsl2/docker-ai-stack/stacks/ai-tools/README.md

 By default, all services listen over plain HTTP.
 For internet-facing deployments, place a reverse proxy (e.g., [Caddy](https://caddyserver.com/), Nginx, or Traefik) in front of the stack to provide HTTPS.
 Each service repository includes a detailed [reverse proxy guide](https://github.com/hwdsl2/docker-litellm#using-a-reverse-proxy) with Caddy and nginx examples.

+## Backup and restore

+For backup/restore instructions, see the [Backup and Restore](../../docs/backup-restore.md) guide.

 ## Update images

 To update all services to the latest versions: